 We have so many beautiful provinces and territories in Canada, and each one brings a different flavour to the mix.
 Trying to decide where to go next?
-If you’re looking for history, coastal vibes, seafood galore, and wild scenery, Nova Scotia is your girl.
+If you’re looking for history, coastal vibes, seafood galore, and wild scenery, Nova Scotia is your girl, and Contiki takes you to the action.
 Nova Scotia is one of the smallest provinces, but it packs so much into one tiny package.
 Plus, it has some of the nicest and friendliest people on the planet.
 Plan an epic trip Down East and add these things to do in Nova Scotia to your bucket list:

 19) Visit Cape Breton Highlands National Park